Martin Hurson: Hunger strike and Death

 Hurson became engaged to his long-term girlfriend, Bernadette Donnelly, while in prison.
 He was part of the blanket protest and joined the 1981 hunger strike on 28 May, replacing Brendan McLaughlin who withdrew following a perforated stomach ulcer.

-At the 1981 Irish general election, Hurson was an unsuccessful candidate in the Longford–Westmeath constituency, receiving 4,573 (10.1%) first-preference votes.
+At the 1981 Irish general election, Hurson was an unsuccessful candidate in the Longford–Westmeath, receiving 4,573 (10.1%) first-preference votes.

 He lost the ability to hold down water after around 40 days on hunger strike, and died of dehydration after only 46 days, considerably shorter than the others (the next shortest was Francis Hughes at 59 days).
 Near the end, his family considered the possibility of intervening to save his life, but they were told that he would probably have permanent brain damage.
 Shortly after his death (and without consulting his family) the body of Martin Hurson was removed from the Maze prison by the RUC and moved to Omagh Hospital.
 Over 100 cars followed Hurson's hearse from Omagh to his family home in Cappagh, County Tyrone.
 Hurson was then buried in the village of Galbally in County Tyrone.